noklam/blog_archive_fastpage/_posts/2020-03-21-10-lessons-learnt-from-Kaggle-competition.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="Larger-is-better-(image-size)">Larger is better (image size)<a class="anchor-link" href="#Larger-is-better-(image-size)"> </a></h1><p>We downsample our image size to 128x128 throughout the competition, as it makes model train faster and we believe most technique should be transferable to larger image size.
+<h1 id="Larger-is-better-(image-size)">Larger is better (image size)<a class="anchor-link" href="#Larger-is-better-(image-size)"> </a></h1><p>We downsample our image size to 128x128 throughout the competition, as it makes the model train faster and we believe most technique should be transferable to larger image size.
 It is important to keep your feedback loop short enough (hours if not days).
-You want your training data as small as possible, while keeping them transferable to your full dataset.
+You want your training data as small as possible while keeping them transferable to your full dataset.
 Once we scale our image to full size, it takes almost 20 hours to train a single model, and we only have little chance to tune the hyper-parameters before the competition end.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Debug-&amp;-Checkpoint">Debug &amp; Checkpoint<a class="anchor-link" href="#Debug-&amp;-Checkpoint"> </a></h1><p>There was a time we develop our model separately and we didn't sync our code for a while.
 We refactor our code during the time and it was a huge mistake.
 It turns out our pre-refactor code trains much better model and we introduce some unknown bug.
-It is almost impossible to find out as we changes multiple of things.
-It is so hard to debug a neural network and testing it throughly is important.
-Injecting a large amount of code may helps you to run an experiment earlier, but you may pay much more time to debug it afterward.</p>
+It is almost impossible to find out as we change multiple of things.
+It is so hard to debug a neural network and testing it thoroughly  is important.
+Injecting a large amount of code may help you to run an experiment earlier, but you may pay much more time to debug it afterward.</p>
 <p>I think this is applicable even if you are working alone.</p>
 <ul>
 <li>Keep your changes small.</li>
-<li>Establish a baseline early, always do a regression test after a new features introduced (especially after code refactoring)</li>
+<li>Establish a baseline early, always do a regression test after a new feature introduced (especially after code refactoring)</li>
 <li>Create checkpoint to rollback anytime, especially if you are not working on it every day.</li>
 </ul>
-<p>Implementation is really the key of a competition (in real life too).
-It does not matter how great your model are, a tiny little bug could have damage your model silently</p>
+<p>Implementation is the key of Kaggle competition (in real life too).
+It does not matter how great your model is, a tiny little bug could have damaged your model silently</p>

 </div>
 </div>